desmosinc/policies/privacy-policy.md

 Your continued use of the Desmos Services following such update constitutes your agreement to the revised Privacy Policy.
 You can see the history of the changes to this Privacy Policy [here](https://github.com/desmosinc/policies).

 b. *Last Modified*.
-This Privacy Policy was last modified July 19, 2017.
+This Privacy Policy was last modified June 20, 2020.